 The impact on young people’s mental health is significant and must be factored into any Covid-19 response.
 Lockdown restrictions are likely to exist in many places around the world for a prolonged period of time, with reduced face-to-face contact, interruptions to psychological support services and increased anxiety and isolation.
 The impact of this on the mental health of young people, including the specific experiences of young people living with HIV must not be forgotten about in the UK’s response efforts and mitigation and support measures must be put in place.

 Over the next year, our campaign will focus on each of these recommendations in phases.
-First, calling on MPs to protect the UK aid budget and the Global Fund (please take our e-action above!), second, with a focus on funding the Robert Carr Fund to support youth- and community-led organisations, and thirdly with a focus on ensuring the UK Government understands the impact of Covid-19 on young people’s mental health and ensures support and services are incorporated in their response.
+First, calling on MPs to protect the UK aid budget and the Global Fund (please take our e-action above!), second, with a focus on HIV funding that supports youth- and community-led organisations, and thirdly with a focus on ensuring the UK Government understands the impact of Covid-19 on young people’s mental health and ensures support and services are incorporated in their response.